-FTP 205 Locations -3 c/h This course intends to train the student in the search and selection of suitable places for a cinematographic or theatrical production.
-Topics such as the planning and logistics of finding and reserving suitable spaces are addressed, including the evaluation of factors such as accessibility, cost and security.
+This course intends to train the student in the search and selection of suitable places for a cinematographic or theatrical production.
+Topics such as the planning and logistics of finding and reserving suitable spaces are addressed, including evaluating factors such as accessibility, cost, and security.
 Techniques for obtaining permits and authorizations for filming in public or private locations, and for working with location owners and other interested parties, are also discussed.